stevezhengshiqi/one-key-cpufriend/README.md

 - **For OC users:**
   - Copy `CPUFriend.kext` and `CPUFriendDataProvider.kext` from desktop to `/OC/Kexts/`.
-  - Open `/OC/config.plist` and add the following code:
+  - Open `/OC/config.plist` and add the following code into `Kernel - Add`:
 ```xml
 <dict>
     <key>Arch</key>